 The following experiences help build the foundational understanding for civic engagement:

-Civic Learning: includes foundational knowledge in historical, political, cultural matters that shape our civic life.
+Civic Learning includes foundational knowledge in historical, political, and cultural matters that shape our civic life.
 It fosters a capacity to critically examine complex social, ethical, and environmental concerns from multiple perspectives.

 Although many courses incorporate civic learning, civic skill development, and community service, Skidmore highlights a subset of civic engagement courses that require students to apply their understanding through one or more of the following: